Dvloper-Ibrahim/Hosting-My-Full-Stack-Application/Docs/Pipeline process.md

 -   `eb: circleci/aws-elastic-beanstalk@2.0.1`

 ## Jobs
-### 1. build :
-- It installs node packages and creates the build folder `( www folder )` for the express and angular apps.
-### 2. deploy the backend :
+### 1. deploy the backend :
-- It installs node packages and uses the EB CLI to deploy the build of express app.
+- It installs backend packages, builds the express app and uses the EB CLI to deploy the build of the app.
-### 3. deploy the frontend :
+### 2. deploy the frontend :
-- It installs node packages and uses the AWS CLI to deploy the build of angular app.
+- It installs frontend packages, builds the angular app and uses the AWS CLI to deploy the build of the app.

 ## Workflows
 We setup our workflow and organized the jobs to be implemented sequentially as well as on a particular branch of our repository.